oyvindberg/variants/readme.md

   }
 ```

-This is again completely typeclass-driven, and we need to so likewise as for `Visitor`, you need to instantiate a `class` to partially apply the
+This is again completely typeclass-driven, so in the same manner as for`Visitor`, you need to instantiate a `class` to partially apply the
-external `Functor`s
+external `Functor`s.

 ## Limitations
 Several.
 You cannot be very fancy with type parameters or aliases.
-This macro is written before the semantic API,
+This macro is written without the semantic API,
 so any type comparison is a `String` comparison, really.
 Considering how easy it was to write, I'm not sure that
 is even a huge downside, though :)